 Those who only ever visit the “standard” destinations are missing out on so much.

-I’m not saying that countries like France or Italy aren’t worth visiting – they definitely are.
 Paris is a beautiful city.
+The villages of Provence are idyllic.
 The vineyards of Tuscany are gorgeous.
 And the Colosseum is simply stunning.

 But the world is such a huge, varied place and there are so many incredible off-the-beaten-path travel destinations to discover.